awilsoncs/worldgen/README.md

 worldgen
 ========

-A world generator, designed to give complete and detailed information about a location with a click.
+A world generator, designed for worldbuilders and DMs who want information beyond maps.

 ## Using worldgen